apache/pulsar/site2/docs/admin-api-namespaces.md

 #### split bundle

 Each namespace bundle can contain multiple topics and each bundle can be served by only one broker.
-If bundle gets heavy with multiple live topics in it then it creates load on that broker and in order to resolve this issue, admin can split bundle using this command.
+If a bundle has multiple live heavily-used topics in it, then it creates load on that broker and in order to resolve this issue an admin can split the bundle using this command permitting the new bundles to be spread across the cluster.

 ###### CLI